re-data/re-data/docs/datasource.md

 ## Notes

-For all databases, Redata doesn't need write access to DBs, so it's recommended to pass read only credentials where possible.
+For all databases, Redata doesn't need write access to DBs, so it's recommended to pass only read credentials where possible.
-It's possible to have multiple datasource per one DB, (this is recommanded to for example one you want to monitor all tables in one schema and only some in other ones)
+It's possible to have multiple datasource per one DB, (this is recommanded if for example one you want to monitor all tables in one schema and only some in other schemas)

 ## What's next

-After you add datasource, Redata will look into the tables in given schemas and add info about them to internal database.
+After you add datasource, Redata will look into the tables in given DBs and add info about them to internal database.
 Depending on it, if you checked `Run for all` it may start computing monitoring queries on them in next run or not.
-If you want to choose tables, for which to run monitoring just set `Run for all` option to false and then update tables to monitor.
+If you want to choose tables, for which to run monitoring just set `Run for all` option to false and then mark those to monitor in Table view.